Julius Evola: Race

 Evola's views on race had roots in his aristocratic elitism.
 According to the European studies professor Paul Furlong, Evola developed what he called "the law of the regression of castes" in Revolt Against the Modern World and other writings on racism from the 1930s and the Second World War.
 In Evola's view "power and civilization have progressed from one to another of the four castes—sacred leaders, warrior nobility, bourgeoisie (economy, 'merchants') and slaves".
 Furlong explains: "for Evola, the core of racial superiority lay in the spiritual qualities of the higher castes, which expressed themselves in physical as well as in cultural features, but were not determined by them.
 The law of the regression of castes places racism at the core of Evola's philosophy, since he sees an increasing predominance of lower races as directly expressed through modern mass democracies."
 Evola used "a man of race" to mean "a man of breeding".
 "Only of an elite may one say that 'it is of a race': the people are only people, mass," Evola wrote in 1969.

 In Synthesis of the Doctrine of Race (1941) (Italian: Sintesi di Dottrina della Razza), Evola provides an overview of his ideas concerning race and eugenics, introducing the concept of "spiritual racism", and "esoteric-traditionalist racism".
 The book was endorsed by Benito Mussolini.

 Prior to the end of the Second World War, Evola frequently used the term "Aryan" to refer to the nobility, who in his view were imbued with traditional spirituality.
 Feinstein writes that this interpretation made the term "Aryan" more plausible in an Italian context and thereby furthered antisemitism in Fascist Italy.
 Evola's interpretation was adopted by Mussolini, who declared in 1938 that "Italy's civilization is Aryan".
 Wolff notes that Evola seems to have stopped writing about race in 1945, but adds that the intellectual themes of Evola's writings were otherwise unchanged.
 Evola continued to write about elitism and his contempt for the weak.
 His "doctrine of the Aryan-Roman super-race was simply restated as a doctrine of the 'leaders of men' ... no longer with reference to the SS, but to the mediaeval Teutonic knights or the Knights Templar, already mentioned in [his book] Rivolta."

 Evola wrote of "inferior, non-European races".
 He believed that military aggressions such as Fascist Italy's 1935 invasion of Ethiopia were justified by Italy's dominance, outweighing concerns he had about the possibility of race-mixing.
 Richard H. Drake wrote, "Evola was never prepared to discount the value of blood altogether".
-Evola wrote: "a certain balanced consciousness and dignity of race can be considered healthy" in a time where "the exaltation of the negro and all the rest, anticolonialist psychosis and integrationist fanaticism [are] all parallel phenomena in the decline of Europe and the West."
+Evola wrote: "a certain balanced consciousness and dignity of race can be considered healthy" in a time when "the exaltation of the negro and all the rest, anticolonialist psychosis and integrationist fanaticism [are] all parallel phenomena in the decline of Europe and the West."
 Furlong wrote that a 1957 article by Evola about America "leaves no doubt as to his deep prejudice against black people".